Gem Visa credit card

 - Latitude app.
 The Latitude app allows you to manage your cards and personal loans in one place.
-Once you have downloaded, you can link your Gem Visa to view your available credit and transaction history.
+Once you have downloaded it, you can link your Gem Visa to view your available credit and transaction history.

 What to consider before applying

-- If you miss a payment, Gem Visa states in its terms and conditions that you could be forced to pay your entire balance straight away.
-To avoid this, make sure that you are paying at least the minimum amount before the due date each month.
+- Gem Visa states in its terms and conditions that if you miss a payment, you could be forced to pay your entire balance immediately.
+To ensure you avoid this, pay at least the minimum amount before the due date each month.

 - While you can enjoy interest free purchases and deferred payment deals, Gem Visa’s high interest rate for purchases means that you’ll pay more in interest than you would with a low interest credit card.
 The standard interest rate is 25.99% p.a., compared to rates as low as 9.90% p.a. for low rate cards.

 - Purchases over $250 don’t incur interest for the first 6 months, but keep in mind that you’ll then start paying 25.99% p.a. until it’s cleared.

 - A default fee of $15 is charged if you make a late payment.

 - It will cost you $52 every year to keep your card plus there is a $55 establishment fee when you pay with your Gem Visa for the first time.

 - You can’t pay off your Gem Visa with another credit card, but you can usually transfer your Gem Visa balance to a card at a major bank.